Why I Quit Being a Baha’i

 The concept of sexual identity in the Baha’i faith is strange and has caused identity issues with me, some of my friends, and presumably many others.

 Growing up, I was told that I wasn’t allowed to have sex before marriage, that marriage was some kind of goal to aspire to, and that children were something I had to have if I got married.
-I was told not to look at porn, not to lust after women, and to not masturbate.
-Result: I did all those anyway, but just felt wracked with guilt.
+I was told not to look at porn, not to lust after women, and not to masturbate.
+Result: I did all those anyway, but just was wracked with guilt.

-Exorcising guilt from my life has been, and is, a lifelong process.
+Exorcising guilt from my life was — and continues to be — a lifelong process.
 It damaged me from the foundation.
 (Most religions love guilt, as do many cultures, so I wonder if I could have ever escaped this.
 If you did, then give the people who raised you a huge hug.)

-The ideas that the Baha’i faith has about homosexuality are embarrassing to the point of being cringe-worthy.
+The ideas that the Baha’i faith has about homosexuality are embarrassing to the point of being cringeworthy even to its members.
 Some descriptions of homosexuality in the Baha’i teachings include describing it as “against nature”, a “handicap”, “spiritually condemned”, a “distortion” of one’s nature, and so on.
 (All available here.)

-Telling people when to have sex and when not to, and with whom they can have sex and under what documentary conditions, is ridiculous and harmful.
-It harmed me, even as an intelligent adult who tried to see through things, and has harmed many other people like me, gay, straight, or otherwise.
+Prescriptive teachings about personal relationships, including sexuality and marriage, are challenging for many people and often conflict with contemporary perspectives on identity and autonomy.
+On a personal note, they harmed me, even as an intelligent adult who tried to see through things, and they have harmed many other people like me, gay, straight, or otherwise.

 There are no fundamental Baha’i teachings about teaching someone to be really self-aware and to have respect for themselves.
 Those are probably the cornerstones of a healthy identity and thus sex life.

-Then there are many other teachings in the Baha’i faith that just make no sense and with which I don’t agree, like laws about the consumption of alcohol (although I don’t anyway… ok, apart from desserts, especially flaming ones).
+Then there are many other teachings in the Baha’i faith that just make no sense and with which I disagree, like laws about the consumption of alcohol (although I don’t anyway… ok, apart from desserts, especially flaming ones).

 There are good Baha’is, yes.